jbrannan565/PA9_SpaceInvaders/README.md

 			§ Move zig-zaggy across the screen, and downward slowly § Fire Laser
 				□ Once the aliens reach a certain y position they start trying to kill cannon man:(
-	- Player (cannon guy)
+	- Player (cannon guy) -- Jared
 		○ Move left and right
 		○ Fire Laser
-	- Laser - Cannon ball/whatever the shooted thing is.
+	- Laser - Cannon ball/whatever the shooted thing is. -- Christian
 		○ Move straight from firing point
-	- Defense Bunkers
+	- Defense Bunkers -- Whoever gets to it first
 		○ Stationary, doesn’t need much
-	- HUD
+	- HUD -- Whoever gets to it first
 		○ Score counter
 		○ Lives